-So, one night, as I lay awake in my bed telling myself to go fall asleep, something odd happened.
-I felt a pressure on the bed, behind me.
+One night, several years ago, as I lay awake in my bed telling myself to go fall asleep, something odd happened.
+I felt pressure on the bed behind me.
 It felt like someone – an adult – had just sat on the edge of the bed.
 I could feel the dip in the mattress behind me, I couldn’t hear anything, couldn’t smell anything, but I could feel that someone was there.
 I didn’t feel frightened, well, I was slightly spooked – you know, because something that didn’t come in through the door was sitting on the bed next to me.
 But I wasn’t terrified.
 I didn’t feel threatened.

 Of course, I did NOT turn around to see who it was – that would be too much information.
 So, I just lay there, quietly, until I finally fell asleep.